Saturday, February 8, 2025

 To show your work,

-2. Send one of your 127-format photographs that you took on the 12th of July to 127 Film Photography.
-Please email one jpg file, 500 pixels wide, to 127filmformat ~ at ~gmail.com, by September 12, 2024.
+2. Send one of your 127-format photographs that you took on January 27 to 127 Film Photography.
+Please email one jpg file, 500 pixels wide, to 127filmformat ~at~ gmail.com, by March 27, 2025.
 (This allows two months to get your film developed and scanned).

 All types of 127 film format* are welcome, whether the film began its existence as 127, or you used 35mm film or Instax film in a 127 camera, or you respooled 46mm film, or you cut down 120 film to 127 size ... or maybe you have a technique that I don't know about yet - if so, please tell me so I can share it with others who love this format (with full credit to you, of course - perhaps you'd like to write an article for 127 Film Photography about it!).
 Photos made on 127 film in a different size camera are welcome too.